leegao/readme2tex/README.md

     git add INPUT.md
     git commit -a -m "updated readme"

+    git stash pop

 and every `git commit` that touches `INPUT.md` from now on will allow you to automatically run `readme2tex` on it, saving you from having to remember how `readme2tex` works.
+The caveat is that if you use a GUI to interact with git, things might get a bit wonky.
+In particular, `readme2tex` will just assume that you're fine with all of the changes and won't prompt you for verification like it does on the terminal.

 You can uninstall the hook by deleting `.git/hooks/post-commit`.
 See `python -m readme2tex --help` for a list of what you can do in `readme2tex`.